MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 - Install the physical GPU device of the same make, model, and size on every server of the cluster.
 Refer to your OEM-provided documentation when installing the GPU device on your physical servers in the cluster.

-- Install the GPU drivers on every server of the cluster by following OEM instructions.
+- Install the GPU drivers on every server of the cluster by following instructions from our GPU Independent Hardware Vendors (IHVs).
 For NVIDIA GPU drivers, see the [Nvidia vGPU documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-release-notes-microsoft-azure-stack-hci/).

 - Ensure that the virtualization support and SR-IOV are enabled in the BIOS of each server in the cluster.
 Reach out to your system vendor if you're unable to identify the correct setting in your BIOS.